 Late 2021 - The ‘Meeting Place’ artwork completed

-Mid 2022 - Koolaanga Waabiny Playground and rest of reserve upgrades completed
+Late 2022 - Western Foreshore (Koolaanga Waabiny) Playground and rest of reserve upgrades completed

 The Eastern Foreshore North Boardwalk Precinct plan includes a widened foreshore area and promenade, additional shade trees and seating, central activity area, expanded and enhanced alfresco dining areas and activation spaces.

 The implementation of the Eastern Foreshore North Precinct Proposals is planned to commence in 2022.

 The Eastern Foreshore South Precinct plan includes an enclosed swimming area in the location of the historical ‘Robert Day Memorial Pool’ with iconic circular floating jetty platform, terraced steps and ramp to access the water and adjacent shade and seating.
 In addition to the pool, the beach area will be upgraded with ramp access, jetty and boat parking facilities, and grass and paved activity space connecting the foreshore and City Centre.

 While the full project won’t be complete and officially opened until the middle of 2023, the new circular estuary pool – Kwillena Gabi Pool - was opened to the public just in time for Christmas 2021.

 While the pool will be open for public use, the surrounding reserve upgrades are still being finished, including landscaping and seating.
 Other works on the Eastern Foreshore will continue into 2023, including the replacement of the nearby toilet block which is expected to start early 2023.